buildbuddy-io/buildbuddy/SETUP.md

 ## Kubernetes

-If you run or have access to a kubernetes cluster, and you have the "kubectl" command configured, we provide a shell script that will deploy BuildBuddy to your cluster, namespaced under the "buildbuddy" namespace.
-This script uses [this deployment file](github.com/tryflame), if you want to see the details of what is being configured.
+If you run or have access to a Kubernetes cluster, and you have the "kubectl" command configured, we provide a shell script that will deploy BuildBuddy to your cluster, namespaced under the "buildbuddy" namespace.
+This script uses [this deployment file]([github.com/tryflame](https://github.com/tryflame/buildbuddy/blob/master/deployment/buildbuddy-app.dev.yaml)), if you want to see the details of what is being configured.
 ```
 bash k8s_on_prem.sh
 ```